 Until recently, near-IR surveys have been very limited by the small detector areas compared with CCDs.
 This is now changing with the advent of large mosaics in WFCAM and WIRCAM.
-When operational, VISTA with its 16 near-IR detectors, high efficiency and full-time survey telescope will provide a \sim 6-fold gain in survey capability over these Northern counterparts.
+When operational, VISTA with its 16 near-IR detectors, high efficiency and full-time survey operation will provide a \sim 6-fold gain in survey capability over these Northern counterparts.

 The Z-band1 was an integral part of the KIDS proposal as it is critical to photometric redshift measurements.
 For good technical reasons, it was recommended by the PSP to move this to VISTA.
-Essentially VISTA's $3 \times$ higher QE, $2 \times$ larger collecting area and $0.6 \times$ instantaneous field of view mean that overall VISTA will survey $\sim 3 \times$ faster than VST at Z-band.
+Essentially VISTA's 3×10^{10} higher QE, 2×10^{10} larger collecting area and 0.6×10^{10} instantaneous field of view mean that overall VISTA will survey 3×10^{10} faster than VST at Z-band.
 Also, VISTA's near-IR detectors should have much less fringing than CCDs, and Z band will generally be observed in dark/grey time on VISTA rather than bright time on VST.